Aethodia/Legislation/leg/dep/LegalTextualSpec.rst

 ===========
 #.
 All legislation should be interpreted per this section's subsection(s).

     #.
-All numbers are assumed to be in base-twelve, unless otherwise specified.
+Interpretation should proceed according to the current de facto primary language [5]_.

 #.
 All legislation must be written in compliance with this section's subsection(s).